Earlier in the year I set out to be a better financial blogger and pay attention to all the new technology coming onto the scene.

-In a nutshell, whenever any of the following happens they’ll go out and get you your money back:
+In a nutshell, whenever any of the following happens they’ll go out and help get you your money back, when possible:

 It’s literally as simple as connecting your email, and they take it from there.
 With the only con being that you have to be okay with connecting your email to them as they use it to scan for receipts to check against their database and then file claims to get your $$ back.
 They’re all bots that do it, but still – some people feel funky about it.